Thursday December 1

 Lake Zurich is often called the Gold Coast, and although the lunch stop at Garnerland rest stop smelt of cow dung fertiliser, there are apparently many famous people living along the lakeside, such as Tina Turner.
 I hope they don’t fertilize the fields too often!

-On through “Heidi” country and past Hirzel where the author Joanna Spyri was born. and C.H. and the city of Lucerne, Switzerland was now firmly in our sights
+Travelling on through “Heidi” country and past Hirzel, where the author Joanna Spyri was born.
+C.H. and the city of Lucerne, Switzerland was now firmly in our sights

 C.H. is used to indicate the Confederate of Helvetia and has been used since Roman times to indicate the united cantons of Switzerland.